-- 9.5.1 Publication of preliminary syllabus.
+9.5.1 Publication of preliminary syllabus

 Each instructor should publish online a preliminary syllabus for each course to be offered by August 1 of each year for courses in the regular session and by March 1 of each year for courses in the summer session.
 The place of publication should be linked from the TST Course Catalogue.
-The preliminary syllabus advises of the expected learning outcomes, topics, readings, assignments, and methods of evaluation of the course, but is understood to be preliminary and subject to change, and sometimes substantial change, up to the time the course begins. - 9.5.2 Publication of syllabus.
+The preliminary syllabus advises of the expected learning outcomes, topics, readings, assignments, and methods by which student performance will be evaluated.
+This should include whether the methods of evaluation will be essays, test, class participation, seminar presentations, examinations or other; the weight of these methods in relation to the overall grade (see §11.4.2); and the timing of each major evaluation, but is understood to be preliminary and subject to change, and sometimes substantial change, up to the time the course begins.
+See §§9.5.3 and 11.4.1.

+9.5.2 Publication of syllabus

 Each instructor must publish a final syllabus by the first day of the course.
 For courses with class meetings, the first day means the time of the first class meeting of the course; for online courses, the first day means the day announced as the first day of the course.
-The syllabus shall be distributed in hard copy to class members, or made available electronically on the course website, or both. - 9.5.3 Changes in syllabus.
-Occasionally as a course proceeds it may appear advisable to make certain changes in topics, readings, or methods of evaluation.
+The syllabus shall be distributed in hard copy to class members, or made available electronically on the course website, or both.

+9.5.3 Changes in syllabus

+Occasionally as a course proceeds it may appear advisable to make certain changes in topics, readings.
 Instructors must consult with students in the course before making such changes.
-In the case of changes in the methods of evaluation or the relative weights of methods of evaluation the instructor may make no change without the consent of at least a simple majority of the students enrolled in the course.
+The instructor may make no change without the consent of at least a simple majority of the students enrolled in the course, provided the vote is announced no later than in the previous class.
 The instructor must inform the students in writing of such changes and report the changes to the designated official of his or her college.
+The only exception to this is in the case of the declaration of a disruption.
+[Please see the University's Policy on Academic Continuity.]
+For changes in method of evaluation please see §11.4.6.